amaji/scc23-benchmarking/source/benchmarks/faq.rst

   - **Our team optimized the code for X. Do we get extra credit for that?**

-    If your team makes *significant code contribution* to any benchmark or application, which is *validated* by the respective judges and *shared publicly* with the community *before the start of the competition*, then the judges can award bonus points to the team for that application or benchmark.
+    If your team made *significant code contribution* to any benchmark or application, which is *validated* by the respective judges and *shared publicly* with the community *before the start of the competition*, then the judges can award bonus points to the team for that application or benchmark.
 Note that the awarding of bonus points will be at the discretion of the judge(s) and may not exceed 10% of the total score for that benchmark or application.